cadithealth/pyramid_controllers/README.txt

-* **@expose**: the most common decorator, it simply declares that the decorated method is intended to handle incoming requests, and is therefore "exposed" to the public.
+* **@expose**: the most common decorator, it simply declares that the decorated method is intended to handle incoming requests, and is therefore "exposed" to the request traversal and dispatching.
 Note that although it is exposed, access control restrictions may restrict who can actually access it.

 * **@index**: declares that the decorated method is the method that will handle the request if no further components in the URL path exist.
 Think of this as the ``index.html`` in an htdocs directory.

-* **@default**: if the standard component lookup strategy fails to match either a sub-controller or method to handle a request, then the framework searches for a method that has been decorated as a ``@default`` or ``@lookup`` method (``@lookup`` decorators take precedence).
-The default method is expected to behave identically to an "exposed" method.
+* **@default**: if the standard component traversal strategy fails to match either a sub-controller or method to handle a request, then the framework searches for a method that has been decorated as a ``@default`` or ``@lookup`` method (``@lookup`` decorators take precedence).
+The default method is expected to behave identically to an "exposed" method in that it should respond to the request.

 * **@lookup**: similar to the ``@default`` decorator, the ``@lookup`` decorator is invoked when the framework could not find another